DistributedProofreaders/resumable.js/README.md

+## Repo lineage

+This code was originally available at https://github.com/23/resumable.js and had a web page at http://www.resumablejs.com/.
+Sometime between early 2019 and the end of 2023 that repo -- indeed the whole GitHub organization -- and web page went away.
+A fork of the repo was found at https://github.com/QuanTemplate/resumable.js/.
+This repo is a fork of that one as Distributed Proofreaders bundles the `resumable.js` file into our releases and we wanted to retain the very useful documentation in this `README.md`.
+This repo is not currently being developed or maintained.

 ## What is Resumable.js

 Resumable.js is a JavaScript library providing multiple simultaneous, stable and resumable uploads via the [`HTML5 File API`](http://www.w3.org/TR/FileAPI/).